-You can add yourself to our waiting list if there isn't a dog listed that suits you, we always home check potential adopters so even if we don't have a dog available straight away we won't waste time.
+You can add yourself to our waiting list if there isn't a dog listed that suits you, until we have a completed form from you we will not discuss and individual dogs.

 You may not have owned an Irish Setter before so please take time to research the breed characteristics , you'll find more information on this website.

 There is a donation for most of the dogs in our care, please understand this isn't the value of the dog it is a donation to continue to help other dogs.
-Usually the Donation that we ask for is £250-£350 to reflect the ongoing care for the other, less fortunate dogs in our care.
+We will tell you how much we suggest at the beginning of the process.

 We ensure that the dog is: